paulmillr/scure-base/README.md

 # micro-base

-Fast and minimal implementation of bech32, base64, base58, base32 & base16.
+Audited and minimal implementation of bech32, base64, base58, base32 & base16.

 Written in [functional style](#design-rationale), uses chaining, has unique tests which ensure correctness.